Fix Your Financial Problems and Get Back on the Right Track

 Track Your Spending and Adjust as Necessary

-The key to making your budget work is realizing that it is flexible.
-You can take money from category and use it in another category in case you overspend.
-For example, you may splurge on concert tickets, but then have to adjust your grocery budget to cover the extra that you spent in your entertainment category.
-Similarly, if you spend too much on groceries, you have to take it out of another category.
+The key to making your budget work is realizing that it's flexible.
+You can take money from one category and use it in another category if you overspend.
+For example, you might splurge on concert tickets, but then you'll have to adjust your grocery budget to cover the extra you spent in your discretionary/entertainment category.

 Too much debt can be crippling.
-It limits what you can do with your money.
-It may be difficult to make ends meet even when you are making a good salary and keep your expenses to a minimum.
-It is important to address your debt issues as quickly as possible because you will not be able to get ahead financially if you are carrying a large amount of debt.
+Address this issue as quickly as possible because you won't be able to get ahead financially if you're carrying a large amount of debt.

-Once you have paid off the first debt, you will take the money you were paying toward it and add it to the payments you are making on the second debt.
-You will continue rolling the amount over until you have paid off all of your debt.
+Take the money you were paying toward the first and add it to the payments you're making on the second debt after you've paid the first one-off.
+Continue rolling the money over until you've paid off everything.

 Debts in Collections